AdobeDocs/experience-manager-65.en/help/sites-authoring/launches.md

 * Update your source and launch pages in parallel:

-    * Changes to the source pages are automatically implemented in the launch copy (if set up as with inheritance; i.e. as a live copy).
+    * Changes to the source pages are automatically implemented in the launch copy (if set up as with inheritance; that is, as a live copy).
     * Changes to your launch copy can be made without disrupting these automatic updates or the source pages.

   ![Overview of updates](assets/chlimage_1-112.png)